leviathan-7/Face-Model-Serving/BentoServer/README.md

-# FastAPI-Bento-Server
+# Bento-Server

-This is a BentoML example project, demonstrating how to build an object detection inference API server, using the [YOLOv8 model](https://huggingface.co/Ultralytics/YOLOv8).
+BentoML example project, demonstrating how to build an object detection inference API server, using the [YOLOv8 model](https://huggingface.co/Ultralytics/YOLOv8).
 See [here](https://github.com/bentoml/BentoML/tree/main/examples) for a full list of BentoML example projects.

 ## Install dependencies
 ```